codepost-io/codepost-python/README.md

 ## Development

-To start developing, install [pipenv][pipenv], then install all dependencies for this project:
+To start developing, install [pipenv][https://github.com/pypa/pipenv], then install all dependencies for this project:

     pipenv install --dev